Home » Articles » Customers vs consumers: Key differences between the two groups

 Customers are commonly divided into two categories:

 Resell or trade customers are people who buy a product from a company with the intent of selling it to other people.
-Instead of using their purchased products, they only act as intermediaries between the manufacturer and the end-user.
+Instead of using their purchased products, a resell or trade customer only acts as an intermediary between the manufacturer and the end-user.

-The main example of resell customers are wholesalers and distributors.
+The main examples of resell customers are wholesalers and distributors.

 Final customers